Mezzo-Soprano / Soprano Janis Martin

 © 1980 Bruce Duffie

 This conversation was recorded in the studios of WNIB, Chicago, on October 16, 1980.
 Portions were broadcast on WNIB in 1989, 1994 and 1999.
 The transcription was made and much of it was published in Wagner News in April, 1981, and in Opera Scene in October, 1982.
-It was re-edited and the complete interview was posted on this website in 2014.
+It was re-edited and the complete interview was posted on this website in March of 2014.
+A few more pictures and links were added when it was updated in 2024.

 Award - winning broadcaster Bruce Duffie was with WNIB, Classical 97 in Chicago from 1975 until its final moment as a classical station in February of 2001.
 His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM, as well as on Contemporary Classical Internet Radio.